patrick-5546/ML-Image-Processor/README.md

 ## Current State of Application

-- Can upload and view images
+- Can upload and view images - copied from [this tutorial](https://blog.miguelgrinberg.com/post/handling-file-uploads-with-flask)
 - Uploaded images stored in the directory `uploads/`
 ![Application Screenshot](/Images/Application%20Screenshot.png)